Stop the spiral of overwhelm and suffering.

 Climate crisis.
 Collective trauma.
 Systemic collapse.
 War.
 Displacement.
 Grief that has no end.

 You're holding it.
-For your clients.
+For others.
 For your communities.
 For the people who need you to stay grounded when everything feels like it's falling apart.

 And you're holding it alone.